varshika894/University_Admission_Predictor_ML/README.md

 ### Analyzing the Attributes
 Determine what predictor variables are useful for the task at hand.
 Apply appropriate transformations if needed.
 ### Model Fitting
-In this case, usa  a Random Forest to make predictions.
+In this case, use a Random Forest to make predictions.
 Find optimum parameters and record metrics.
 ### Evalutaion Metrics
 Evaluation Metrics for this project are Mean Squared Error **(MSE)** and coefficient of determination **R^<sup>2</sup>**.
 Apart from evaluation metrics, we also analyze feature importance.
 ### Predicting on a Custom Example
 Provide a test case and look at the prediction.

 ## Conclusion
-The final model explained about **84.9%** of the variability in **Chance of Admit**.
+The final model explained about **78.9%** of the variability in **Chance of Admit**.